 The Colorado Plateau of northern Arizona and southern Utah is one of the most striking regions of North America.
 It combines one of the lowest numbers of human inhabitants per square mile with one of the highest numbers of national parks and monuments, including the Grand Canyon, Zion, Bryce, and Arches.
 I remember the slides taken of our family visiting these strange, exotic places when I was a child, beyond the reach of actual memory yet always present to my imagination.

 Thanks to Mother and Dad, we enjoyed a large family gathering in the Phoenix area, following which about 13 of us made a pell-mell dash around the Colorado Plateau.
 Thanks to Laura and Jackson for the photos which illustrate this post.
 Thanks to Stephen for putting together the ambitious itinerary that made it possible for us to see so many facets of this strange and varied land in a short span of time.
 Like a Bach fugue, the Colorado Plateau is a giant theme with many variations: a vast uplifted desert, with layer-cake formations exposed like a grand staircase and cut through by canyon-forming rivers.
-(In the section below, observe Bryce Canyon on the left and the Grand Canyon on the right.
+(In the section below, observe Bryce Canyon in the upper right, Zion in the middle, and the Grand Canyon on the lower left.
 See: Anne Egger; Ron Blakey; USGS.)

 From the beginning, we told ourselves we were only scouting out the land.
 Rather than staying in one or a few places long enough to immerse ourselves in its character and history, we elected to make a reconnaissance trip of the entire plateau, so that next time we might better appreciate any particular place on its own.
 As Rick Steves says, “Expect to return.”